dinochecker

 Protoavis texensis

 The problem with Protoavis, and it's quite a big one, is that its Triassic-aged bones don't seem to belong to a single critter or even a single species.
-A jumbled mess containing what appear to be the remains of coelurosaurs, drepanosaurids, and various relatives of Coelophysis prompt cries of "chimera!" from almost all palaeontologists.
-Apart, that is, from Sankar Chatterjee, who refers to Protoavis as "the first bird" and champions its importance in understanding the origin and evolution of our feathered friends.
+A jumbled mess containing what appear to be coelurosaur bits, scraps reminiscent of drepanosaurids, and pieces that resemble various relatives of Coelophysis prompt cries of "chimera!" from almost all palaeontologists.
+Apart, that is, from Sankar Chatterjee, who refers to Protoavis as "the first bird" and champions its importance in understanding the origin and evolution of our flying feathered friends.

 (First bird from Texas)Etymology